tsoffereins/js-value-objects/README.md

 ### Comparing value objects

 Objects in javascript are equal on identity, not on value.
-Value objects, however, are equal on value.
+Value objects, however, are equal on value and can be compared with strict equality.
+They even can be tested with `instanceOf`.

 ```
 var email1 = new Email('example@domain.com');
 var email2 = new Email('example@domain.com');

 console.log(email1 === email2); // logs true
+console.log(email1 instanceOf Email); // logs true
 ```

 ### Adding methods